Adoption from Foster Care

 How Long Does the Home Study Process Take?

-For those interested in becoming a foster parent through the Department of Children’s Services, it can take 4 to 6 months to complete TN Key training and get an approved home study assessment.
-If you have questions about becoming a licensed foster parent in Tennessee, please call 1-877-DCS-KIDS or submit an inquiry at https://www.tn.gov/content/tn/dcs/program-areas/foster-care-and-adoption/foster-care/form.html
+The complete home study assessment through the Department of Children’s Services can take up to six months, and includes TN Key training.
+If you have questions about becoming a licensed foster parent in Tennessee, please call 1-877-DCS-KIDS or (615) 920-2569, or click this link: TN DCS Foster Care Program.

-If you have any questions about getting approved as an adoptive family, please email inquiry@harmonyfamilycenter.org.
+If you have questions about getting approved as an adoptive family, please email inquiry@harmonyfamilycenter.org with your name, contact information and anything you’d like to discuss.

 Is It Expensive to Adopt From Foster Care?